 When receiving a Radiogram signal, select “VB Audio Virtual Cable” from your computer speaker selection.

-If you don’t have a shortwave receiver, or you live where no shortwave reception is possible, its also possible to enjoy receiving radiogram signals via an on line SDR.
-Simply logon to the SDR ( go to https://sdr.hu/ for a worldwide list), select an SDR located close to the transmission source (either Florida or Bulgaria in this case), select AM mode and the desired frequency.
+If you don’t have a shortwave receiver, or you live where no shortwave reception is possible, it is also possible to enjoy receiving radiogram signals via an online SDR.
+Simply logon to the SDR (go to https://sdr.hu/ for a worldwide list), select an SDR located close to the transmission source (either Florida or Bulgaria in this case), select AM mode and the desired frequency.
 Then select the Virtual Audio Cable in your computer speaker selection) and open FLdigi.

 FLdigi has a function that can automatically optimise all parameters for the incoming signal.
 Just click on RxID in the upper right hand corner of the screen, before the broadcast starts.

-You should begin receiving text and images (there is a schedule available at swradiogram.net/) during the 30 minute broadcast duration.
+You should begin receiving text and images during the 30 minute broadcast duration.